michelemarri/schema-markup-generator/README.md

 - [Metodo.dev](https://metodo.dev)

 ## Changelog

+### 1.11.0
+- **New**: Taxonomies available in field mapping - All public taxonomies (including custom) are now mappable to schema properties
+- **Fixed**: Duplicate custom fields - Fields discovered via ACF no longer appear twice in the dropdown
+- **Improved**: Removed source indicator "(ACF)" from custom fields label - all custom fields are now shown uniformly without specifying their origin

 ### 1.10.0
 - **New**: Auto-save for schema mappings - Schema type and field mappings now save automatically when you make a selection (no Save button needed)